 CPL non-compliant members may acquire and report learning from January 1 to June 30th and apply those learning units retroactively to the previous reporting cycle.
 These same learning units may not be used to meet the current year's requirements.
-Members remain not in good standing until they advise the Registrar, via email, that they have met the CPL requirements, and the Registrar confirms via email that they have met the CPL requirements and have been returned to member in good standing status.
+Members remain not in good standing until they advise the Registrar, via email, that they have met the CPL requirements, and the Registrar confirms via email that they have met the CPL requirements in good standing status.